 1. Conduct a field experience in an elementary or secondary ESL classroom.
-Make contact with an ESL or grade-level teacher and arrange to meet with her in order to identify a

-- textbook for review.
+Make contact with an ESL or grade-level teacher and arrange to meet with her in order to identify a textbook for review.
 Spend a minimum of 3 hours in the classroom interviewing the teacher and reviewing the content-area textbooks she presents as being challenging to ESL students.

-If possible observe the students using the textbooks. - 2.
-Select a content-area textbook currently used in grade-level classrooms by observing ESL students in these classrooms and interviewing teachers to help identify challenging textbooks used to teach math, science or social studies. - 3.
-Identify a reading passage in the selected content area textbook (such as Social Studies) and analyze it using the Fry Readability Formula and other readability formulas. - > Analyze rhetorical organization or text structure of a content area text and suggest learning activities to help students increase their comprehension of the text. - 4.
-Demonstrate knowledge of language as a system by analyzing the reading passage with respect to multiple components of the language system that may cause difficulty for English Language Learners including phonology, morphology, lexicon, syntax, semantics, discourse varieties, academic language, rhetorical registers and writing conventions. - 5.
-Recommend specific instructional activities to help students meet the linguistic demands of the text within 3 of the above components. - 6.
-Identify background knowledge that is necessary to comprehend the text and cross-cultural issues that may make the textbook challenging to English Language Learners. - 7.
-Examine textbook bias with respect to gender, race and ethnicity and make suggestions so that instruction can be more culturally inclusive of learners from diverse linguistic, cultural and educational backgrounds.
+- 2. Select a content-area textbook currently used in grade-level classrooms by observing ESL students in these classrooms and interviewing teachers to help identify challenging textbooks used to teach math, science or social studies. - 3.
+Identify a reading passage in the selected content area textbook (such as Social Studies) and analyze it using the Fry Readability Formula and other readability formulas and apply knowledge of rhetorical and discourse structures to support ESOL learning and to help students increase their comprehension of the text. - 4.
+Demonstrate knowledge of language as a system by analyzing the reading passage with respect to multiple components of the language system that may cause difficulty for English Language Learners including: phonology (the sound system), morphology (the structure of words), syntax (phrase and sentence structure), semantics (word/sentence meaning), and pragmatics (the effect of context on language) to help ELLs develop oral, reading, and writing skills (including mechanics) in English. - 5.
+Recommend specific instructional activities to help students meet the linguistic demands in the categories of phonology, morphology, syntax and rhetorical or discourse structures to help students increase their comprehension of the text. - 6.
+Identify background knowledge that is necessary to comprehend the text and cross-cultural issues that may make the textbook challenging to English Language Learners and develop instructional activities that activate prior knowledge and support students' home language and culture. - 7.
+Examine textbook bias, stereotyping and discrimination with respect to gender, race and ethnicity and make suggestions so that instruction can be more culturally inclusive of learners from diverse linguistic, cultural and educational backgrounds.

-Task: Review a mathematics, science, or social studies textbook used in a specific grade level.
+Task: Review a mathematics, science, or social studies textbook or historical fiction used in a specific grade level.
 Determine patterns of linguistic difficulty of selected pages from the textbook for students learning English as a second language.
 For teachers of Grades PreK-3, use a story or content text appropriate to the grade.
-Recommend specific instructional activities to help students meet the linguistic demands in the categories of phonology, morphology, and syntax
+Recommend specific instructional activities to help students meet the linguistic demands in the categories of phonology, morphology, syntax and rhetorical and discourse structures.
+Use the Text Analysis Form and submit it as part of your paper: